Gallery-of-Kaeon/Kaeon-FUSION/README.md

 _This part is a bit technical.
 If you're new to programming, we've put together a beginner's resource which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md)._

-Kaeon FUSION (pronounced "KAI-on") is an interpreted programming language designed to be the successor to [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
+Kaeon FUSION (pronounced "KAI-on") is an interpreted programming language designed to be able to dynamically adapt to any use case.

 When a Kaeon FUSION script begins, the language itself has no functionality save for a command called "use".
 The use command takes the names of plugin modules for the interpreter called "interfaces" and dynamically integrates them at runtime.